egrath/b3view/README.md

 ## Usage
-* You can click "File," "Open.", then choose an Irrlicht-compatible B3D file.
+* You can click "File," "Open," then choose an Irrlicht-compatible B3D file.
 However, the program is much easier to use if you associate the format with b3view (see "Installation" above) so you can just double- click the file to open b3view automatically.